 Type: Compact | Sensor: 1/2.3-inch | Resolution: 12MP | Lens: 25-100mm f/2-4.9 | Viewfinder: N/A | Monitor: 3.0-inch screen, 460,000 dots | Maximum continuous shooting speed: 20fps | Movies: 4K | User level: Beginner

-The Tough TG-5 from Olympus is built to survive pretty much anything you could throw at it, literally.
-Waterproof down to depths of 15m, don't mistake it for being merely an underwater camera; being waterproof is also useful for hikers, bikers, kayakers, and skiers.
-In fact, any outdoor pursuit is game for the TG-5, which is crushproof to 100kg and drop-proof from 2.1m.
-It can even be used in temperatures as low as -10°C. Olympus has taken the unusual step of actually dropping the pixel count from 16MP on the TG-4 to 12MP on the TG-5.
-Add in raw file support and this makes image quality that bit better than its predecessor, while it can shoot 4K video at 30p or high speed footage at 120p in Full HD.
+The Tough TG-5 from Olympus is built to survive pretty much anything you could throw at it.
+It's waterproof down to depths of 15m, crushproof to weights of 100kg and drop-proof from heights of 2.1m.
+It can even be used in temperatures as low as -10°C. Add in raw file support and this makes image quality that bit better than its predecessor, while it can shoot 4K video at 30p or high-speed footage at 120p in Full HD.
 The company has recently updated its line with a TG-6 successor, although the specs seem very similar and we've not had the chance to give it a full workout yet – so we're sticking with the TG-5 for now.

 The bridge camera for the photographer who wants quality too